outdoorsafetylab/mapclay/README.md

 **`URL` of other config file**

-To reuse options written, you can specify resource path of another config file, and automatically assign options with it.
+To reuse written config, you can use `apply` to specify resource path of another config file.
+Options in current config file are automatically assigned by it.

 ```yml
 apply: https://unpkg.com/mapclay/dist/default.yml

 # The following alias come from applied config file
 center: Delhi
 zoom: City